Azx5G/fetchip-rb/README.md

 # FetchIP-RB

-FetchIP-RB is a Ruby script that retrieves the user's public IP address and displays detailed information such as the Internet Service Provider (ISP), country, region, city, and the country's flag as an emoji.
+FetchIP-RB is a Ruby script that retrieves the user's public, local IP address and displays detailed information such as the Internet Service Provider (ISP), country, region, city, and the country's flag as an emoji.
 The script also detects the primary language of the country associated with the IP address and displays the information in that language, with a fallback to English if the language is not supported.
+And now detects the computer's operating system and the version.

 ## Features

-- Retrieves the user's public IP address.
+- Retrieves the user's local/public IP address.
 (IPv4 Only IPv6 support coming soon)
 - Displays detailed IP address information: ISP, country, region, city.
 - Shows the country's flag as an emoji. (e.g. 🇫🇷 for France - Not supported on Windows)
 - Detects the primary language of the country and displays information in that language. (only supports English, French, Spanish, Russian, Arabic and Chinese)
 - Fallback to English if the language is not supported.
+- Detects the computer's operating system and the version.

 ## Installation